Application Deadline: October 31, 2019

 The YSEALI Academic Fellowship on Social Entrepreneurship and Economic Development will provide Fellows with an overview of entrepreneurial approaches that are employed to address social issues.
-The Institute will review the development, history, challenges, and successes of social enterprises and community leaders, in the United States and globally.
+The Fellowships will review the development, history, challenges, and successes of social enterprises and community leaders, in the United States and globally.
 Topics may include, but are not limited to, trade; investment; financial literacy; banking; microfinance; organizational development and management; grant writing; innovation; emerging markets and risk analysis; strategic business planning; corporate social responsibility; and, women and minorities in entrepreneurship.
 Students will also have the opportunity to leave the classroom to meet with community leaders, entrepreneurs, and representatives of nonprofit organizations.
-The academic residency will be complemented by an educational study tour that will take participants to New England and the Mid-Atlantic where they will meet with local, state, private, and nonprofit organizations working in the field.
-The Institute will then conclude with a 3 day program in Washington, DC.
+The academic residency will be complemented by an educational study tour that will take participants to other parts of the United States where they will meet with local, state, private, and nonprofit organizations working in the field.
+The Fellowship will then conclude with a visit to in Washington, DC.
 The Fellowships will be hosted by the University of Connecticut and Brown University will each host on Fellowship on Entrepreneurship and Economic Development Fellowship from September 7 to October 11, 2019.

 What are the eligibility requirements?

 - Between the ages of 18 and 25 at the time of application;